How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 5. Remove Problem Trays Quickly

 Removing the affected tray immediately prevents the issue from spreading to your entire grow.
-Remember: microgreens have a quick growth cycle (7-14 days for most varieties).
+Remember: microgreens have a quick growth cycle (7 to 14 days for most varieties).
 Starting fresh is often faster than trying to salvage a compromised tray.

 6. Check and Isolate Houseplants